NIH-CARD/scRNAseq-pipeline/README.md

     - Names of the control condition, called 'control' in the example
     - A list of conditions to compare to the control, called 'diseases' in the example
 - Cell-typing table with marker genes, in .csv format, see example in `input/example_marker_genes.csv`
-- Directory of the CellRanger output, the data here is the output of `CellRanger-ARC`, requires the data heirarchy of `<data directory>/batch<Sequencing batch>/Multiome/<Sample>-ARC/outs/`
+- Directory of the CellRanger output, the data here is the output of `CellRanger`, where each sample is contained in a separate data directory folder; starting with `<data_dir>/<sample>/raw_feature_bc_matrix.h5` for each sample

 In addition, the `snakefile` requires modifications to fit your project.
 The top section "Parameter" should be modified for your dataset, include quality control values, where the input metadata and cell/cell gene marker files are stored.
 Input files should have their values match the parameters section.